NoortjeVM/Databases-Project/README.md

 - Drinks and desserts have fixed prices set in the system

 ### Discount Rules
+implementation of the discount logic can be found in the methods calculate_discounts(), valid_discount_code() and valid_birthday_discount in [controllers.py] (controllers.py)

 #### 1. Birthday Discount
 - **Eligibility**: Automatically applied on customer's birthday
 - **Benefit**: One free pizza (cheapest) + one free drink (cheapest)
 - **Limitation**: Only valid for the first order placed on birthday
-- **Logic**: System checks if customer's birthdate matches current date and if they haven't placed an order yet today
+- **Implementation**: The system checks if customer's birthdate matches current date and if they haven't placed an order yet today.
+The price of their cheapest pizza and cheapest drink gets deducted form the total, so you only get a free drink if you have a drink in you order items.

 #### 2. Loyalty Discount (10-Pizza Rule)
 - **Eligibility**: Automatically applied based on total pizzas ordered